Prachayaponn/E-commerce_Mysql_PowerBI/README.md

 FROM purchase_gaps
 WHERE prev_purchase IS NOT NULL;
 ```
+The revenue contribution of repeat vs. new customers
 ```
-the revenue contribution of repeat vs. new customers with repea AS (
+with repea AS (
 SELECT Customer_ID
 ,SUM(Revenue) as total